lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

    WAVES fetch
    Destination directory: 'eabm_package/abaqus'

-This action will unzip the source files we included in the ``tutorial_03_solverprep`` file into the ``waves-tutorials/eabm_package/abaqus/`` directory.
+This action will fetch the source files we included in the ``tutorial_03_solverprep`` file into the ``waves-tutorials/eabm_package/abaqus/`` directory.
 Check the contents of this directory using the ``ls`` command.